How Often Do People Go To Jail for DUI in Minneapolis, MN?

 What are the Likely Sentences for DWI in Minneapolis?

-Understanding the maximum sentences available in a Minneapolis DWI conviction is helpful, but it is important to note you are never guaranteed to face the maximum sentence.
+Understanding the maximum sentences available in a Minneapolis driving while impaired conviction is helpful, but it is important to note you are never guaranteed to face the maximum sentence.
 In fact, judges rarely issue the maximum sentence in DWI cases.

 There are some DWI offenses that include mandatory minimum jail sentences.
 Even in these cases, the judge often has the power to substitute some or all of that sentence with public service.
 These minimum sentences include: